ilikesymmetry/callsmith/README.md

 # Callsmith

-> GraphQL has GraphiQL, NextJS has Callsmith.

 A generative interface for calling API routes on NextJS App Router.
+Inspired by GraphiQL, Callsmith's goal is to be the easiest way to call your API for development and testing purposes.

 ## Install